TamirBasson/manipulator_project/README.md

     ros2 launch manipulator_project simulation.launch.py

-In a new terminal launch a file containing the service move_to_position (you may also need to source from manipulator_project/src/manipulator_interfaces):
+In a new terminal (you should be still in the ~/manipulator_project/config$ folder) launch a file containing the service move_to_position:

     source install/setup.bash
     ros2 launch manipulator_project start_service.launch.py

-Note: I created a launch file specifically for checking the URDF in RVIZ, and I developed an API, move_robot.cpp, that moves the robot to a given point (without using a service).
+After launching the lauch files you can now use the service in a new terminal (you should be still in the ~/manipulator_project/config$ folder):

-    ros2 launch manipulator_project rviz_urdf_check.launch.py
+        source install/setup.bash

-After launching the lauch files you can now use the service (don't forget to source before running the examples on a new terminal), here are some examples:
+Now you can call the service. here are some examples:

     ros2 service call /move_to_pose manipulator_interfaces/srv/MoveToPose "{
       target_pose: {
       position: {x: 0.4, y: 0.0, z: 0.5},